gboone/gboone.github.io/_posts/2015-07-14-dont-make-me-think-but-please-allow-me-to.md

 Photos, the all-in-one iPhoto and Aperture replacement, is a good example to illustrate Brendan's point.
 The cool thing about iPhoto was that you didn't have to think.
 Photos has this neat feature where you can open an old Aperture or iPhoto library in Photos by simple double clicking or dragging the library onto the Dock icon, but then Photos makes a ton of assumptions for you.
 The big one: It assumes you opened it because you want to convert that library for use with Photos.

 This is fine if that's what you want to do but it's not.
 Maybe you have an iPhoto libary that's separate from your Aperture library.
-Maybe you [recently got married][2] and want to merge your family's libraries into one and you're opening them to see what's inside.
+Maybe you recently got married and want to merge your family's libraries into one and you're opening them to see what's inside.
 In either of those two cases, the experience you get is:

 1. Photos fires itself up
 2. Apple tries to sell you an iCloud Photo Library